Survivor: San Juan del Sur: Future appearances

 Keith Nale, Jeremy Collins, and Kelley Wentworth returned for Survivor: Cambodia.
-Natalie Anderson was originally selected for Survivor: Game Changers but had to back out due to medical reasons.
+Natalie Anderson was originally selected for Survivor: Game Changers but had to back out for medical reasons.
+Anderson would eventually return to compete on Survivor: Winners at War, along with Collins.
 Wentworth returned again for Survivor: Edge of Extinction.
-Collins and Anderson later returned to compete on Survivor: Winners at War.
-Several contestants also appeared on seasons as part of the loved ones visit, with Dale Wentworth appearing on Survivor: Cambodia, Val Collins appearing on Survivor: Cambodia and Survivor: Winners at War, and Nadiya Anderson appearing on Survivor: Winners at War.

 Outside of Survivor, Kelley Wentworth and Jeremy Collins competed on the premiere of Candy Crush.
 Natalie Anderson competed on the thirty-sixth season of The Challenge.
+In 2025, Collins competed on the third season of the Peacock reality TV series The Traitors.
+In 2026, Natalie Anderson will compete on the fourth season of The Traitors.